Footsteps to Inspire Us: Women Who Are Deaf and Hard of Hearing, Blind and Low Vision, and Deaf-Blind

 Heather was born in Alabama and became deaf at the age of 18 months.
 She became famous in 1995 as the first deaf woman to win the title of Miss America.

 Harriet Martineau (1802-1876)

 Harriet was born in England and became deaf as a young child due to frequent illnesses.
 At the age of 19 she became a journalist and went on to write 30 books and thousands of articles.
 She supported women's rights through her writing and her activism.

 Marlee Matlin (1965- )

 Marlee was born in Illinois and became deaf at the age of 18 months.
-She began acting with the National Theatre of the Deaf and went on to win an Oscar for her role in Children of a Lesser God.
-She has appeared on ER, Desperate Housewives, The West Wing, and starred in her own TV show Reasonable Doubt.
+She began acting with the National Theatre of the Deaf and went on to win an Academy Award for Best Actress for her role in Children of a Lesser God.
+She has appeared on ER, Desperate Housewives, The West Wing, Quantico, and starred in Reasonable Doubt and Switched at Birth.

 Marcella M. Meyer (1925-2009)